• Change of Address

 In our culture, it’s impossible for people of color to be racist.
 Racist Blacks, racist Latinx, racist American Indians, and racist Asians do not exist in the United States.
 The reason for such an impossibility can be found in the definition and reality of racism.
 Racists have the power and resources to enforce their prejudices within society.
 They can do so through legislation, refusing to protect the constitutional rights of those they are prejudiced toward, police brutality, economic policies and practices, corrupt judges, a grossly unfair criminal system, pandering to the base fears and prejudices of the masses, perpetuating lies through throughout social and news media, etc. They can do all of this because they have the power and financial resources to shape a culture according to their prejudicial desires and wants.

 (Perhaps you may think my distinction between prejudice and racism is simply a matter of semantics.
-After all, “prejudice” is usually the first work found in dictionaries that define the word “racist.”
+After all, “prejudice” is usually the first word found in dictionaries that define the word “racist.”
 But racism is an “ism” just like Nazism, Fascism, Communism, America’s own brutal form of Capitalism, and Socialism.
 All such “isms” involve social, economic, and political systems.
 Slavery, Jim Crow, “separate but equal,” states’ rights, “law and order,” voter suppression, and white supremacy demonstrate that the evil and pervasive presence of racism is larger and more complicated that the mere prejudices of individuals.
 And as such, it becomes a wicked and destructive “principality and power” within any culture.
 Racism is the motivating and often camouflaged source behind so much suffering and injustice in our nation’s tragic story.)

 Of course, few people are willing to admit they are racists.
 They will protest that they have Black/Latinx/Asian/Native American “friends” (Although after the genocide carried out by “good Christian whites,” it’s difficult to find any First Nations people today.
 You would probably have to go to an Indian Reservation/Concentration Camp to find the remnants of these proud people.
 If you have any doubts about the dynamics of power and resources within racism, talk with your Black, Latinx, Native American, and Asian “friends.”
 But be ready to hear an earful.)
 Racists may even say they “love everybody.”
 I heard a lot about such love growing up in the Jim Crow South.
 They may staunchly deny they are prejudiced, much less racist.
 But as Jesus said, “You will know them by their fruits.”
 In other words, you will know who they are by what they do and what they produce in this life.